gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 initrd /lupu-525/initrd.gz
 {% endhighlight %}

-You may want to install multiple Puppy Linux in your portable disk, e.g. an English version and a Chinese version.
+You may want to install multiple Puppy Linux on your portable disk, e.g., an English version and a Chinese version.
-This can be pretty simple using the GRUB we just installed.
+This is pretty simple with GRUB.
 Just put Puppy files in different directories, then add proper kernel list into the above configuration file.

 [puppylinux]:           http://puppylinux.org/
 [puppylinux-inst]:      http://puppylinux.org/main/How%20NOT%20to%20install%20Puppy.htm